 The \emph{Reduced Basis (RB)} scheme is based on a direct approximation of the microscopic deformation gradient~$\fF$ from Equation~\eqref{eq:intro:micro:defograd} without the need to explicitly have the corresponding displacement at hand.
 The initial approximation is given by

-The parameters $\olfF$ and $\underline{\xi}\in\ffR^N$ are the boundary condition to \eqref{eq:intro:micro:problem} and the reduced coefficient vector, respectively.
-Note that the macroscopic coordinates $\ol\fX$ is not assumed to be an explicit part of the parameter set, i.e. the same approximation is made throughout the macrostructure.
+The arguments $\olfF$ and $\underline{\xi}\in\ffR^N$ are the boundary condition to \eqref{eq:intro:micro:problem} and the reduced coefficient vector, respectively.
+Note that the macroscopic coordinate $\ol\fX$ is not assumed to influence the RB approximation, i.e., the same approximation is made throughout the macrostructure.
 The set $\{\fB\bi\}_{i=1}^N$ is linearly independent within the space $L^2(\varOmega_0)$ and is called \emph{RB of $\fF$}.
 In a later context, it will also be referred to as the set of \emph{ansatz functions}.
 In order to enforce the relationship

-regardless of the reduced coefficients~$\underline{\xi}$, the basis functions are asserted to have the \emph{fluctuation} property, i.e. for $i=1,\dots,N$
+regardless of the reduced coefficients~$\underline{\xi}$, the basis functions are asserted to have the \emph{fluctuation} property, i.e., for $i=1,\dots,N$